 Salt regulates water and the transmission of electrical signals in our bodies.
 When this system is not working properly, our body’s communication system can get thrown off and our brain, muscle, and nervous systems can suffer.
 We are told to watch our salt intake, but getting a balanced amount of sea salt is essential for proper brain, muscle, and nervous system function.

 Parents–take a look at this chart and share the information with your children.
-It’s a recap of what I just covered.

 Like this recipe?
 Here are 4 more fun family favorites to make with your kids…